jianqiu/bosh-init/How-To-Use.md

-This README is just a fast *quick start* document about how to use **bosh-init** to deploy a new Bosh Director.
+This guide is just a fast *quick start* document about how to use **bosh-init** to deploy a new Bosh Director.

 HOWTO
 --------------